tc39/proposal-pattern-matching/README.md

 This document includes a [detailed description of the `match` API](#api), as well as conscious [design decisions](#design-decisions) that were made involving various details.
-Further down, you can also fine a section on [bikesheds](#bikesheds) to discuss -- that is, technical decisions that are yet to be made which have several different options where none of the options are clearly the best choice.
+Further down, you can also find a section on [bikesheds](#bikesheds) to discuss -- that is, technical decisions that are yet to be made which have several different options where none of the options are clearly the best choice.
 There's even a section on [future ideas related to this